GenesisForge/EduFocus-Pro/docs/developer/TRANSLATION_GUIDE.md

 A: Most translators complete it in 6-9 hours total, usually over 1-2 weeks.
 Work at your own pace.

 Q: What if I make mistakes?
 A: We'll review everything and work with you to make corrections.
-Don't worry about perfection—we'll refine it together.
+Don't worry about perfection - we'll refine it together.

 Q: Can I translate just part of it?
 A: We prefer complete translations, but if you can only do certain sections, let us know.
 We might be able to find someone to complete the rest.